Afro-Salvadorans

-Afro Salvadorans are the descendants of the Sub-Saharan Africans brought to El Salvador via the Trans-atlantic slave trade during the colonial Spanish era.
+Afro-Salvadorans (Afrosalvadoreños), also known as Black Salvadorans (Salvadoreños negros) are Salvadorans of total or predominantly Sub-Saharan African ancestry.
+They are the descendants of slaves brought to El Salvador via the Trans-atlantic slave trade during the colonial Spanish era.

 History

 Origins and distribution

-Most slaves began to be imported around the 1540s, following a royal decree officially freeing the indigenous peoples in 1548.
-Slaves came from the city of Santiago, in Guatemala, and were then distributed throughout Central America.
+Most slaves began to be imported around the 1540s, following a royal decree officially freeing the indigenous peoples in 1548. [citation needed] Slaves came from the city of Santiago, in Guatemala, and were then distributed throughout Central America.
 Thus, many of the African people who worked in rural Salvadoran areas came from West Africa and usually, as in Guatemala's case, from Senegambia.